ARM-software/performance-studio-integration-for-unity/README.md

 Compatibility
 -------------

-This package uses Streamline application annotations to add more context to captured data.
-It allocates Streamline annotation handles in the range 16384-32767; other users of Streamline annotations should avoid using this range to avoid collisions.
+This package uses application-generated Streamline annotations to add more context to captured data.
+It allocates annotation handles in the ID range 16384-32767; other users of Streamline in the same process should avoid using this range to avoid collisions.

 Installing and using
 --------------------